Professor Kate Andrias smiling

 Law and Social Movements

-She joined the faculty of Michigan Law School in 2013 and was the recipient of its L. Hart Wright Award for Excellence in Teaching in 2016.
-She joined the faculty of Columbia Law School in 2021 and also has served as an academic fellow at Columbia Law School and taught American Constitutional Law as a visiting professor at L’Institut d’Études Politiques (Sciences Po) in Paris.
+Andrias previously taught at Michigan Law School, where she was the recipient of its L. Hart Wright Award for Excellence in Teaching.
+She joined the faculty of Columbia Law School in 2021.
+She has been a visiting professor at L’Institut d’Études Politiques (Sciences Po) in Paris and at the University of Chicago.
 Andrias served as a commissioner and the rapporteur for the Presidential Commission on the Supreme Court, is a member of the American Law Institute, and sits on the Board of Academic Advisors of the American Constitution Society.
+She frequently provides advice on policy initiatives to legislators and workers’ rights organizations and works on constitutional and labor-related litigation.

 Publications